EsriDevEvents/enterprise-javascript-build-and-testing-for-production-2023/README.md

 ## Building the project

-Run the folling at a command prompt:
+Run the following at a command prompt:

 ```
 npm run build